-From ancient times, three big religions, Taoism, Confucianism and Buddhism have flourished throughout Chinese history, and among those, Taoism especially has brought great influences to Japanese Shintoism.
-The concept of Shintoism is derived from Taoism, and most of what Japanese Shinto says are said in Chinese Taoism.
+From ancient times, three big religions, Taoism, Confucianism, and Buddhism have flourished throughout Chinese history, and among those, Taoism especially has brought great influences to Japanese Shintoism.
+The concept of Shintoism is derived from Taoism, and most of what Japanese Shinto says is said in Chinese Taoism.

 In this way, Koyu Shonin, the head priest of HBS, wears purple robes, and the rule was established after WW II.

 For your information, it is said that clothing colored in Fuka Murasaki (blackish deep purple #493759) was given to higher-ranked officials in Kanni Junikai while lower-ranked officials received Asa Murasaki (thin purple #C4A3BF) robes.
 Therefore, it can be said that the Japanese have especially put a higher value on these two purples from ancient times among purples in Japanese traditional color.
 Nevertheless, no particular kind of purple is defined for Dai Sojo’s and Gon Dai Sojo’s purple robes in HBS.
 Even a robe specialty shop that is a purveyor to HBS told me once that they do not know well about the definition of purple and have any interest in the difference between purples.
 This means it is OK as long as they are “purple” in a broad sense.
 The robe specialty shop also said like this, “the purple of Kairyofuku (casual robe with shorter sleeves and length) is only determined as Kodai Muradaki (slightly reddish, dull purple) within schools of Nichiren sect including HBS!”
 This is so funny, isn’t it?
 We do not have an interest in the purple of purple robes as we used to.